DimaEnotoff/FriendlyCLP/Readme.md

 ### Adding custom type arguments

-In case standard argument types do not meet requirements, custom argument types can be easily made.
+Custom argument types can be easily made if standard argument types do not meet requirements.
 Argument type is a class that extends `Argument` or `SimpleArgument` class.

 ### Extending SimpleArgument class

-This approach is suitable for data types for which following function is defined:
+This approach is suitable for data types for which the following function is defined:
 ```C#
 delegate bool TryParseDelegate(string input, out T output);
 ```
-A conversion function should be provided to the constructor alongside with a custom error message that will be displayed if parsing goes wrong.
+A conversion function should be provided to the constructor, along with a custom error message that should be displayed if parsing goes wrong.

 ```C#
     public class CustomTypeArgument : SimpleArgument<CustomType>